-Topic: hypothesis
+Topic: Hypotheses

-- 15. The causal variable that brings about change is known as a(n)

-- A. independent variable.

-- B. dependent variable.

-- C. spurious variable.

-- D. operational variable.

-Bloom's Level: Knowledge Topic: variables; causation

-- 16. Which of the following would be considered the independent variable in the statement "People who live in poverty have shorter life expectancies than wealthier citizens"?

-- A. life expectancy

-- B. level of income

-- C. source of income

-- D. quality of life

-- 17. Sociological studies have indicated that people who are married are less likely to commit suicide than people who are divorced.
-In this example, marital status is a(n)
+15. The causal variable that brings about change is known as a(n) A. independent variable.
+B. dependent variable.
+C. spurious variable.
+D. operational variable.
+Accessibility: Keyboard Navigation Bloom's Level: Knowledge Topic: Causation Topic: Variables 16.
+Which of the following would be considered the independent variab "People who live in poverty have shorter life expectancies than wealthis A. life expectancy B. level of income C. source of income D. quality of life Accessibility: Keyboard Navigation Bloom's Level: Comprehension Topic: Variables 17.
+Sociological studies have indicated that people who are married are suicide than people who are divorced.
+In this example, marital status is a A. hypothesis.
+B. independent variable.
+C. dependent variable.
+D. index. • Accessibility: Keyboard Navigation Bloom's Level: Comprehension Topic: Variables

-- A. hypothesis.

-- B. independent variable.

-- C. dependent variable.

-- D. index.